Split View: 마르쿠스 아우렐리우스의 코드 리뷰: 스토아 철학으로 개발자 멘탈 다스리기

 Discipline of Assent (Judgment)

-The Stoics called the automatic emotional reaction a passion (πάθος, pathos) and distinguished it from a rational emotion (εὐπάθεια, eupatheia).
+Don't react automatically to events.
+Pause between stimulus and response.
+The Stoics called the automatic emotional reaction a passion (pathos) and distinguished it from a rational emotion (eupatheia).
 You can feel frustrated; frustration is information.
 But the frustration shouldn't drive the response.

 Discipline of Action (Impulse)

 Act for the common good, but hold the outcomes loosely.
-In Stoic terms: have preferred indifferents (προηγμένα ἀδιάφορα).
+In Stoic terms: have preferred indifferents.
 You should try to write excellent code — that's a reasonable preference.
 But the specific outcome (merge approval, praise, promotion) is not within your control and should not be the source of your self-worth.

 Discipline of Desire (Wanting and Avoiding)